 The number one reason air conditioners stop working before their time is lack of regular maintenance.
 Regular inspections catch problems before they get worse and cause a big bill.
 Technicians will come and check filters, unit parts, and refrigerant to make sure that all is working well so you don’t have a summer heat emergency.

-Additional reading: Best Time to Schedule Your Air Conditioner Maintenance
+Additional reading: When to Service Your Air Conditioner (And How Often)

 How Jacobs Can Help